mickyglooby/Simple-Micro-Bit-Watch-and-Clock/README.md

 # Simple-Micro-Bit-Watch-and-Clock
-Simple Watch and clock written in Python, using a microcontroller's library on its ROM.
+Simple Watch and clock written in Python, using the micro:bit's library on its ROM.